 - When the pumpkin is tender, add the curry powder and soymilk.
 Using a hand blender, puree in batches until smooth, or transfer to a blender and blend in batches.
 Add salt and additional curry powder to taste, add more liquid if it’s too thick, and keep it warm while you prepare the corn.

-- Place the corn kernels in a large, shallow, non-stick baking dish.
-Sprinkle with a little freshly ground pepper, and spray the top of the corn lightly with olive oil, if desired.
+Place the corn kernels in a large, shallow, non-stick baking dish.
+Sprinkle with a little freshly ground pepper.
 Place in the oven under the broiler and broil, stirring often, until the corn begins to brown.
 Watch carefully!
 This should only take a few minutes–a little longer for frozen corn than fresh.
 Be sure not to overcook or the corn will get rubbery.

 - Divide the corn and soup into 4 servings and serve the soup with the roasted corn sprinkled on top.